LLNL/llnl.github.io/about/faq.md

 The [JOSS RtD site](https://joss.readthedocs.io/en/latest/submitting.html) describes the submission requirements.
 JOSS defines *research software* as "software that solves complex modeling problems in a scientific context (physics, mathematics, biology, medicine, social science, neuroscience, engineering); supports the functioning of research instruments or the execution of research experiments; extracts knowledge from large data sets; offers a mathematical library; or similar."
 (You can also [become a reviewer](https://joss.readthedocs.io/en/latest/editing.html#), if you are so inclined.)
 {% endcapture %}
   {% assign accordionContent = accordionContent | markdownify %}
   {% include components/accordion.html title="My project is approved for release.
 Now what?
-What about docs?" content=accordionContent %}
+What about docs?"  slug='approved' content=accordionContent %}

 {% capture accordionContent %}
 <!-- START: Warning Box -->
 {% capture alertContent %}

-Repositories within the LLNL organization are owned and managed by LLNL.
+* Repositories within the LLNL organization are owned and managed by LLNL.
 Please do not create personal repositories here.
+* All LLNL repos must go through the IM process (see the FAQ [How do I get my repo reviewed and released for GitHub?](/about/faq/#how-do-i-get-my-repo-reviewed-and-released-for-github)) and display the appropriate open source license and `LLNL-CODE-xxxxxx` release number.
+* If the repo wasn't developed at LLNL, its license needs to be clearly indicated.
+See the [LLNL Software Licensing](/about/licenses) page for examples.

 {% endcapture %}
 {% assign alertContent = alertContent | markdownify %}
 {% include components/alert.html type="warning" icon="fa-circle-info" content=alertContent  %}